 Stormwater management and yard drainage concerns have the potential to negatively impact a landscape.
-Whether it’s water pooling in the yard or a mudslide over the hardscaping every time that it rains, water woes can cause major headaches.
+Whether it’s water pooling in the yard or a mudslide over the hardscaping every time it rains, water woes can cause major headaches.
 That’s why it’s imperative that landscape contractors pay attention to these challenges and devise solutions where needed.

 John Lipartito, marketing manager at Terren Landscapes in Wynnewood, Pennsylvania, says that the drastic increase in precipitation levels of the past 20 to 30 years has made drainage and stormwater a necessary consideration on every single project in their area.
 He says that the majority of the properties that the company has worked on have required some sort of drainage solution in order to assure the long-term success of their landscaping work.